talon-one/TalonOne.cs/docs/IntegrationApi.md

 # **TrackEvent**
 > IntegrationState TrackEvent (NewEvent body, bool? dry = null)

-Track an Event
+Track event

-Records an arbitrary event in a customer session.
-For example, an integration might record an event when a user updates their payment information.
-The `sessionId` body parameter is required, an event is always part of a session.
-Much like updating a customer session, if either the profile or the session do not exist, a new empty one will be created.
-Note that if the specified session already exists, it must belong to the same `profileId` or an error will be returned.
-As with customer sessions, you can use an empty string for `profileId` to indicate that this is an anonymous session.
-Updating a customer profile will return a response with the full integration state.
-This includes the current state of the customer profile, the customer session, the event that was recorded, and an array of effects that took place.
+Triggers a custom event in a customer session.
+You can then check this event in your rules. **Important:** Talon.One offers a set of [built-in events](/docs/dev/concepts/events), ensure you do not create a custom event when you can use a built-in event.
+For example, use this endpoint to trigger an event when a user updates their payment information.
+Before using this endpoint, create your event as a custom attribute of type `event`.
+See the [Developer docs](/docs/dev/concepts/events/#creating-a-custom-event).
+An event is always part of a session.
+If either the profile or the session does not exist, a new empty profile/session is created.
+If the specified session already exists, it must belong to the same `profileId` or an error will be returned.  **Note:** While this endpoint is not deprecated, we suggest you use the [Track event V2](/integration-api/#operation/trackEventV2) instead, for new integrations.

 ### Example
 ```csharp